-130 131 a.
-Consider Approving the Minutes of 12/4/23 132 The minutes are pending.
-133 134 b.
-Bills Payable and Treasurer's Warrants 135 Warrants will be emailed before the meeting and available for review in person at the 136 meeting.
-137 138 c.
-Approve liquor license renewals 139 A warrant will be provided on Monday before the meeting to include any new businesses 140 approved at this meeting and other applications that have been received from established 141 businesses who are no longer required to meet with the Selectboard.
-142 143 d.
-Approve Water System Source permit contract with VHB conditioned on Water 144 Commission final review and approval 145 A memo from the Water Commission Chair is enclosed that summarizes the commission's 146 request at this time.
-The Water Commission has approved this next step in the water 147 system source permit project but there has been a slight change in the task's language due 148 to additional feedback from the DEC Drinking Water Division since the commission's last 149 meeting.
-Staff recommends that the Selectboard approve the contract as proposed, with 150 the condition that the Water Commission review the language one last time.
-Upon their 151 final review, the Board would be authorizing the Town Administrator to sign the contract 152 on their behalf.
-153 154 own Administrator's Updates 155 Updat es will be provided at the meeting.
-156 157 III.
-OTHER 158 Item III.1 .
-C orrespondence/Documents/Reports received 159 a.
-None received to date
+The minutes are pending.

+Warrants will be emailed before the meeting and available for review in person at the meeting.

+A warrant will be provided on Monday before the meeting to include any new businesses approved at this meeting and other applications that have been received from established businesses who are no longer required to meet with the Selectboard.

+d.
+Approve Water System Source permit contract with VHB conditioned on Water Commission final review and approval

+A memo from the Water Commission Chair is enclosed that summarizes the commission's request at this time.
+The Water Commission has approved this next step in the water system source permit project but there has been a slight change in the task's language due to additional feedback from the DEC Drinking Water Division since the commission's last meeting.
+Staff recommends that the Selectboard approve the contract as proposed, with the condition that the Water Commission review the language one last time.
+Upon their final review, the Board would be authorizing the Town Administrator to sign the contract on their behalf.